kevinolega/callcentertrainingtips/cta/promos.md

 This page is part of my community service.

-So I give lessons on FB, the website (main), YouTube (new) and send activities via email for free.
+So I give lessons on FB, the website (main), YouTube (new), and send activities via email for free.

 You'll receive the lessons and training materials for free on your email.